Duff McKagan: 2010–present: Kings of Chaos, his book, Walking Papers, return to Guns N' Roses, Tenderness and Max Creeps

 Also in 2012 McKagan formed the band Walking Papers with former The Missionary Position members, played on the self-titled debut album and toured with them in 2013.
 In 2014, McKagan again briefly reunited with Guns N' Roses.
 He played five full shows in South America, filling in for Tommy Stinson.
 McKagan subsequently played with Guns N' Roses at the Revolver Golden Gods Awards show in Los Angeles.
 During Guns N' Roses' spring 2014 residency at The Joint in Las Vegas, McKagan played another full concert with the band.

 In 2016, McKagan was announced (alongside Slash), as having returned to Guns N' Roses to headline Coachella.
 After playing a secret warmup gig at the Troubadour in Los Angeles on April 1, 2016, The band embarked on the Not in This Lifetime...
 Tour.

 On December 5, 2018, it was announced that McKagan is currently in production for a new solo album to be released in 2019.
 On March 10, 2019, McKagan revealed that the album, Tenderness, would be released on May 31 and also released a track from the album titled "Chip Away".

 In April 2022 various famous artists, like Slash, Billie Joe Armstrong, Henry Rollins, and McKagan himself, publicly bemoaned the breakup of a mysterious legendary Seattle band called Max Creeps.
-In the following weeks it turned out to be a guerilla marketing campaign for a new project, involving McKagan and Fastbacks singer Kurt Bloch, though so far this hasn't been officially confirmed.
+In the following weeks, it turned out to be a guerilla marketing campaign for a new project, involving McKagan and Fastbacks singer Kurt Bloch, but so far this hasn't been officially confirmed.
 Max Creeps released two singles, "The Internet Killed Me" and "Hung, Drawn and Quartered".
 On May 13 Max Creeps released their 'second' album "Nein" on Velocity Records, though no evidence exists that there ever was a first album.